etsangsplk/sputter/docstring/last.md

 # (last seq) returns the last element of the sequence
 This function will return the last element of the specified sequence, or nil if the sequence is empty.
-It would be beneficial to check for a valid sequence using `(seq? seq)` before calling `last`.
+It would be beneficial to check for a valid sequence using `(seq? seq)` before calling /last/.

 ## An Example